 Determining In-App Quality

-Having established that there are a variety of in-app inventory categories, it is important to also understand marketers’ concerns about quality as they will be looking for brand-safe inventory.
+Having established that there are a variety of mobile in-app inventory categories, it is important to also understand marketers’ concerns about ad quality as they will be looking for brand-safe inventory.
 On a macro-level, the first control mechanisms are Google Play and the Apple Store, rejecting over 40 percent of app submissions as a result of brand security and fraud concerns.
 Additionally, the number of both app-downloads and monthly users can be an indicator if an application should be trusted.

 Next, ad tech companies, together with app developers and publishers, are fighting fraud with the implementation of app-ads.txt, to reduce spoofed in-app ad inventory.
 Moreover, open measurement SDK support will further reinforce accountability and clean supply.